CdWithChandra/Kubernetes/README.md

 - Self-Healing: If a Pod crashes, it restarts or replaces it automatically.
 - Load Balancing & Discovery: Distributes traffic to healthy Pods and provides stable network access (via Services, like the examples we discussed).
 - Updates: Safely rolling out new versions without downtime.

+## Key Components

+- Cluster
+- Nodes
+- Pods
+- ReplicaSets/Deployments
+- Services

+## Why Use Kubernetes?
+> [!TIP]
+> Kubernetes emerges as the go-to solution by acting as an intelligent orchestrator that automates the entire lifecycle of your apps—from deployment and updates to monitoring and recovery

+- Scalability
+- Portability
+- Efficiency
+- Ecosystem